je-sidestuff/AI-sandboxing/discussion/evolution1impls/Step6Prompt.md

 Option B.

+Ensure that we accept an --agent-type if we are entering the watch loop, which may be 'heuristic-request' or 'agent-worker'.

+---

 ### **2. Slopspace Lifecycle**

 **Decision:** What is the slopspace lifecycle?
 - **Creation**: Heurist-agent creates the slopspace directly, from the 'go' portion of the overall runtime, not from within the scope of the agenty invocation.
 - **Structure**: Inside a slopspace we find read-spaces and write-spaces.
 Examine legacy agent-worker for more details.
-- **Deployment**: For deployment we MOVE the internals of the slopspace to /agent - not copy or symlink.
+- **Deployment**: For deployment we MOVE the internals of the slopspace to /agent subdirs - not copy or symlink.
 - **Return**: Move back to slopspaces dir.
-We will not be thorough with cleanup on our first implementation, we will handle it subsequently.
-We'll start by assuming happy path.

 **Folder structure**:
 ```